Barbados History – At A Glance

 One group of Amerindians known to have settled in Barbados are the Arawaks.
-Historical records suggest they lived in peace for hundreds of years in Barbados, freely taking advantage of the abundance of fish in the surrounding coral reefs, and the fertile soil in which they could grow crops like cassava, which remains a staple in many Bajan diets today.
+Historical records suggest they lived in peace for hundreds of years in Barbados, freely taking advantage of the abundance of fish in the surrounding coral reefs and the fertile soil where they could grow crops like cassava, a staple in many Bajan diets today.

 Mid-1200 AD: ‘Carib’ Invasion

-The Arawaks were eventually invaded by another Amerindian tribe; the ‘Caribs.’
+Another Amerindian tribe eventually invaded the Arawaks; the ‘Caribs.’
 The Caribs were a stronger and more war-like tribe with advanced fighting techniques.
 They settled in Barbados, killing many of the Arawaks or running them to other neighboring islands.

 the 1400’s: Portuguese Visitors

 In the 1400s, the Portuguese reached Barbados while sailing through to Brazil.
-They had no desire to fight with the fierce Caribs so did not make an effort to colonize the island.
-However, it is thanks to one of their sailors, Pedro a Campus, that the island first received the name of ‘Barbados.’
+They had no desire to fight with the fierce Caribs, so they did not make an effort to colonize the island.
+However, it is thanks to one of their sailors, Pedro, a Campus, that the island first received the name of ‘Barbados.’

 1492: Spanish Invasion

-Despite the skilled warfare of the Caribs, the Spanish wiped out this local population; either by capturing the Caribs and transporting them to Spain as slaves, the Caribs fleeing to nearby islands, or Caribs dying as a result of European diseases brought over by the Spanish.
+Despite the skilled warfare of the Caribs, the Spanish wiped out this local population; either by capturing the Caribs and transporting them to Spain as slaves, the Caribs fleeing to nearby islands, or Caribs dying due to European diseases brought over by the Spanish.